 We keep our classes small and run lessons on ability as well as age, so teachers are able to provide the best lessons they can.
-Some venues have teaching assistants to help with classes for extra support where needed.
+Some venues, or deeper water venues have teaching assistants where needed to help with classes for extra support where needed.

 My child only swims with armbands/a float jacket - do I need to bring these to lessons?

 We use flotation devices in lessons where needed, and these are provided by the instructor for use in the lesson.
-Please arrive for lessons without any armbands/float jackets on so that instructors can use their floats and equipment to assist them to learn buoyancy and confidence without, and they will provide the support they need.
+Please have your child arrive for lessons without any armbands/float jackets on so that our instructors can use their floats and equipment when needed, and can assist them to learn buoyancy and confidence without them.

 Does my child need a swimming hat/goggles?